-What to know when choosing between term life insurance and whole life insurance.
+What to know when choosing between term life insurance policy and whole life insurance policy.

 As discussed in a previous blog post (insert whole life insurance blog link), a whole life insurance plan can be viewed as having a dual purpose: guaranteed payout at the time of the policyholder’s death, and an investment and savings option to maximize wealth during the policyholder’s lifetime.

 Having more affordable rates, some choose to buy term life insurance as a flexible insurance option.

 Here are some key advantages to term life insurance vs. whole life insurance:

 - A whole life insurance policy lasts the lifetime of the policyholder but the length of a term insurance policy is a flexible — typically sold for 10, 20, or 30-year terms.